shtrih/discord-xmpp-transport-bot/README.md

     There are two optional permissions: `MANAGE_CHANNELS` and `MANAGE_WEBHOOKS` (both requires [Two-Factor Authentication](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication)).

-    Set `MANAGE_CHANNELS` if you want to bot set channel topic from jabber to discord (one way sync).
+    Set `MANAGE_CHANNELS` if you want to bot set channel topic from jabber to Discord (one way sync).

-    Set `MANAGE_WEBHOOKS` permission if you want to bot send messages to discord on behalf of jabber user nickname.
+    Set `MANAGE_WEBHOOKS` permission if you want to bot send messages to Discord on behalf of jabber user nickname.

  3. You need to navigate to this URL, you'll be prompted to add the bot to a guild in which you have proper permissions.
 On acceptance, the bot will be added.